 Journalism Major, BA

 In today’s environment of converging media, successful journalists need the necessary skills and concepts to tell meaningful stories for a variety of outlets.
 In this major, students learn how to conceive ideas and collect and present information using words, pictures, and sounds to craft news stories that are accurate, fair, clear, and compelling.
 Students will also understand the ethical, legal, and management environment of journalism and the fundamental role media plays in our social, political, and economic system.
-A specialization in print, broadcast, or convergent media is required.
+A specialization in print or broadcast is required.
 Students must complete the communication foundation courses prior to acceptance into the journalism major.
-Program Requirements.
 Major Application.
 Pre Major Application.

-- Print/Convergent Journalism 2 Year Plan.
-Sample 4 year plan for Print/Convergent Journalism
+- Print Journalism Program Requirements 2 Year Plan.
+Sample 4 year plan for Print Journalism.

-- Broadcast Journalism 2 Year Plan.
+- Broadcast Journalism Program Requirements 2 Year Plan.
 Sample 4 year plan for Broadcast Journalism.

 The communication minor introduces students to the study of communication within a modern social and cultural context.

 Students in teacher education must meet with the department chair and the certification director to determine the course of study necessary for endorsement.
 Program Requirements.
 Minor Application.